SITE RULES & INFO

 NOTE: Glass or metal beebs are not permitted on site.
 Anyone caught using them will receive an instant ban as well as possible police prosecution.

-Pyro must be a recognised manufactured product (we sell Enola Gaye products on site).
-Gas powered grenades which spray numerous beebs are not permitted.
-Any item which "propels" pyro is not permitted.
+Pyro must be manufactured by a recognised manufacturer (we sell Enola Gaye products on site).
+"40-Mike" grenades are not permitted to use on site.
+Any item which "propels" pyro is not permitted (unless it is used only by a marshal for a specific purpose (ie milsim games).
 Dynatec type "bang" grenades are permitted, but can only be used as trip mines, rolled into a position or dropped from a height of no more than 1 metre due to their heavy weight and potential for injury.

 Marshals and site owners words are law during a game.
 Players will not argue or dispute with a marshal or site owners call.
 If you believe you have been treated unjustly by a marshal, please report this to one of the site owners.

 If you are hit with a BB, or are within five metres of a grenade blast, then you are considered “hit”, and should immediately let your opponent know so by putting one hand in the air and loudly shouting “Hit!”
 Depending on the game/medic rules (which will be outlined during the game brief), you will proceed either to spawn, await medic, fall-back or leave the game.
 A grenade in the lower part of any of the buildings wipes out the whole lower level.
 The same applies to a grenade tossed in the upper level of a building.

 Any hit by a beeb counts (even if it bounces off something or someone near you).
 Ricochet's count.
 Hits to holstered weapons count as a hit to the body.

 Shots from your own team count.
 If your team-mate shot you then you are just as dead as if the BB had come from an opposing player.